gulfiliz/gulfiliz.github.io/_posts/2025-03-17-america-and-its-geniuses.md

 when America had forgotten him?

-The answer requires understanding what each was doing — and what each required from its audience.
+The answer requires understanding what each was doing, and what each required from its audience.

 **Poe:**

 Poe was not primarily a writer of horror stories.
-He was a philosopher of aesthetic experience — of the precise conditions under which art produces its effects, of the mathematics of beauty, of the relationship between form and feeling.
+He was a philosopher of aesthetic experience, of the precise conditions under which art produces its effects, of the mathematics of beauty, of the relationship between form and feeling.

-His essay *"The Philosophy of Composition"* (1846) — in which he claims to have composed *"The Raven"* by working backward from its desired effect — is a theory of artistic production that influenced French Symbolism, Modernism, and, through Valéry, the entire tradition of self-conscious aesthetic theory.
+His essay *"The Philosophy of Composition"* (1846), in which he claims to have composed *"The Raven"* by working backward from its desired effect, is a theory of artistic production that influenced French Symbolism, Modernism, and, through Valéry, the entire tradition of self-conscious aesthetic theory.

-What Poe required from his audience: the willingness to take aesthetic theory seriously — to believe that the *how* of art was as important as the *what*, that the form was the content,
+What Poe required from his audience: the willingness to take aesthetic theory seriously, to believe that the *how* of art was as important as the *what*, that the form was the content,